JeschkeLab/DeerLab/README.md

 ## Setup

-A pre-built distribution can be installed from the PyPI repository using `pip` or from the Anaconda repository using `conda`.
+A pre-built distribution can be installed from the PyPI repository using `pip`.

 From a terminal (preferably with admin privileges) use the following command to install from PyPI:

     python -m pip install deerlab

-or the following command to install from Anaconda:

-    conda install deerlab -c JeschkeLab

 More details on the installation and updating of DeerLab can be found [here](https://jeschkelab.github.io/DeerLab/installation.html).